fakhriexpansion/pyspark-sql-ffkhr/README.md

 ```

 For more detail, you can see the log I provide inside `additional_info` folder.
 The main differences of those log is `finish upload to GCS` statement when trying to upload it to GCS.

+For further development, the script can be run on top of k8s and can add the other argument seamlessly inside yaml file.

 ## Important notes
 There are some important notes regarding this repo: